secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 ### Tuition Reimbursement

 GitLab supports team members who wish to continue their education and growth within their professional career.
-If you are a full-time GitLab team member and have been employed for more than three months, you are eligible to participate in this program.
-To be eligible for reimbursement, courses must be a requirement of a degree or certification program and delivered through a credentialed college or university or effective online education such as [Udacity](https://www.udacity.com/).

 GitLab team-members are eligible for a reimbursement of up to [20,000 USD](/handbook/total-rewards/compensation/#exchange-rates) per calendar year (January 1st - December 31st) depending on tenure, performance, and company need for the learned skill.
 A course is considered to be included in the calendar year in which the course is paid/reimbursed (which should also be the same calendar year in which the course ends).

+**Tuition Reimbursement FAQs**

+Can I participate in this program?
+* If you are a full-time GitLab team member and have been employed for more than three months, you are eligible to participate in this program.

+What courses are eligible for reimbursement?
+* Courses must be a requirement of a degree or certification program and delivered through a credentialed college or university or effective online education such as [Udacity](https://www.udacity.com/).
-Approval must be obtained from the e-group member in charge of your organization and in accordance with the [signature authorization policy](/handbook/finance/authorization-matrix/).
-There is no limit to the number of years a team member can participate in the program.
-Courses eligible for reimbursement include classes for credit resulting in a grade (not pass/fail), courses providing continuing education credits, and/or courses taken as part of a certification program.
+* There is no limit to the number of years a team member can participate in the program.
+* Courses eligible for reimbursement include classes for credit resulting in a grade (not pass/fail), courses providing continuing education credits, and/or courses taken as part of a certification program.
 You must earn a passing grade equivalent to a “B” or obtain a successful completion certification to submit for reimbursement.

-Budget estimations for tuition reimbursement is based on utilization rates from past years.
-The budget is managed on a company-wide scale, not division-specific.
-For example, approving tuition reimbursement for a team member in Engineering, does not "take away" budget from other engineers.
-Eligibility is managed on an individual basis.
-Eligibility for this benefit is part of each GitLab team member's Total Rewards package.

-The program will cover only the tuition and enrollment related fees.
-Additional fees related to parking, books, supplies, technology, or administrative charges are not covered as part of the program.
-Tuition will be validated by receipt showing proof of payment.
-A description of the course(s) and degree or certification program along with a final grade report or satisfactory certificate of completion are required to receive reimbursement.
+* A description of the course(s) and degree or certification program along with a final grade report or satisfactory certificate of completion are required to receive reimbursement.

-If you voluntarily terminate employment with GitLab after completion of the course and prior to completing twelve consecutive months of active employment after completion of the course, you will refund the entire amount of the educational expenses provided to you.

 Examples of requests that may be approved: